ianepperson/canegt-to-ms/README.md

 (todo: show a wiring diagram)

+Note that the 0-5v sensor input uses the same pin as the Trinket's USB.
+This means that you cannot connect the USB port and the sensor input at the same time.
+In practice, this shouldn't be an issue, but if you need to reload code be sure and disconnect the sensor input.

+It's best to put everything together with a breadboard first, load the program via USB, then bench test.
+Once it works as you expect it to, transfer it to the breadboard and solder everything up.

 ### Software

 Use the [Arduino IDE](https://www.arduino.cc/en/Main.Software) software to connect to the Trinket via USB and load the program.
 View the file here: [canegt-2-ms.ino](canegt-2-ms.ino), and download it with the [raw link](https://raw.githubusercontent.com/ianepperson/canegt-to-ms/main/canegt-2-ms.ino).